brainit-consulting/chess/docs/BrainITchessEnginevsStockfishPlan.md

 Constraints
 - Treat our engine as a black box (no tuning, no depth/heuristic changes).
-- Use existing difficulty modes as-is (Easy/Medium/Hard).
+- Use existing difficulty modes as-is (Easy/Medium/Hard/Max Thinking).
 - Stockfish can be configured for fairness (time, depth, threads, hash).
 - Same hardware for both engines during a run.